datamade/ny-budget/README.md

   - [Macoupin County](https://github.com/datamade/macoupin-budget/blob/master/data/macoupin-budget_1997-2014.csv)
   - [A blank template to populate](https://docs.google.com/spreadsheets/d/1I6xZe8syHTiLguZ56l6J1KW0nAJVrUilvq0eP-BpE2A/edit?usp=sharing)

+If you need to do any preparation on your raw data to get it into the finished format (e.g. formatting dollar amounts, removing whitespace, adding descriptions), do it in a script so that it will be repeatable in the future.
+See an example script in ```data/cleanup.py```.

 ####Configuration
-1. Once the data is prepared, set dataSource in js/app.js to link up to your data.

-  Drop your csv file in the data folder, and set dataSource to the file path.
-If you need to do any preparation on your raw data (e.g. formatting dollar amounts, removing whitespace), do it in a script so that it will be repeatable in the future.
-See an example script in ```data/cleanup.py```.
+1. Put your finished budget csv file in the ```data/``` folder

-2. Next, set the following configuration variables at the top of js/app.js:
+2. Next, set the configuration variables in ```js/settings.js```
-  - startYear
-  - endYear
-  - activeYear
-  - municipalityName

 ## Errors / bugs